Seraph2000/test-repository/README.md

-# test-repository
+# Stores REST Api
-This is a test repository
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

+Deployed on Heroku.

 ## Installation